MicrosoftDocs/sql-docs/docs/reporting-services/report-builder/exporting-to-xml-report-builder-and-ssrs.md

 ---
-title: "Exporting to XML (Report Builder) | Microsoft Docs"
+title: "Export a paginated report to XML (Report Builder) | Microsoft Docs"
 description: In Report Builder, the XML rendering extension renders a paginated report to XML format.
-Import XML into a database, use as a message, or send to applications. ms.date: 08/26/2021 ms.prod: reporting-services ms.prod_service: "reporting-services-native" ms.technology: report-builder
+Import XML into a database, use as a message, or send to applications. ms.date: 09/02/2021 ms.prod: reporting-services ms.prod_service: "reporting-services-native" ms.technology: report-builder